-Adrienne Braumiller Founder and Partner of Braumiller Law Group, PLLC
+Adrienne Braumiller Partner and Founder of Braumiller Law Group, PLLC

-With offices in the U.S. and Mexico, Braumiller Law Group, PLLC, is a highly respected law firm focused on customs and international trade compliance.
+With offices in the US and Mexico, Braumiller Law Group, PLLC, is a highly respected law firm focused on customs and international trade compliance.

-This month we speak to Partner and Founder Adrienne Braumiller.
-Adrienne has over 25 years of customs and international trade law experience, and is a well-respected attorney in the trade community.
+This month we speak to Partner and Founder Adrienne Braumiller, who has over 25 years of customs and international trade law experience, and is a well-respected attorney in the trade community.